xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at School of International Relations and Public Affairs (SIRPA) at Fudan University.
 I obtained my PhD from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

 I study the psychology of political life under authoritarianism.
-My research traces how citizens and officials adapt to environments of constrained information, hierarchical authority, and uncertain accountability, often emotionally, cognitively, and unconsciously.
+My research traces how citizens and officials adapt to environments of constrained information, hierarchical authority, and uncertain accountability, often emotionally and unconsciously.
 I am especially interested in how these adaptive psychologies sustain authoritarian rule without deliberate design.

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.